SRI17803/SRI17803/README.md

 # 💫 About Me:
 🔭 I’m currently working on
-uilding projects using Django to strengthen my backend development skills, while consistently practicing Data Structures and Algorithms to improve problem-solving.
+Building projects using **Django** to strengthen my backend development skills, while consistently practicing **Data Structures and Algorithms** to improve problem-solving.

 👯 I’m looking to collaborate on
 Front-end or full-stack projects focused on **social good**, **sustainability**, or **smart UI/UX design**.